List of unproduced Dark Horse Comics projects: Hellboy: Silverlance

 In 2010, Hellboy screenwriter Peter Briggs was asked by Universal to script a spin-off centering on Prince Nuada, and provisionally agreed that Briggs could direct the film in New Zealand.
 Briggs began work on an outline with co-writer Aaron Mason.
 Titled Hellboy: Silverlance, the script was a B.P.R.D. story featuring Abe Sapien as the main character with Hellboy in a supporting role.
 Moving into the new B.P.R.D. headquarters in Colorado, Abe is troubled by his psychic connection with Princess Nuala, and begins researching the elves' history.
 The film would have shown Nuada's adventures throughout history, including his rivalry with a fairy courtier who orchestrates Nuada's exile in hopes of marrying Nuala and seizing control of the fairy kingdom; Nuada first meeting Mister Wink by saving him from a troupe of soldiers during the Spanish Inquisition; and Nuada in Nazi Germany, engineering a pact to keep various supernatural entities safe during World War II (with Nuada and Kroenen fighting in a "friendly" match for Project Ragnarok men).
 Doug Jones would have played both Abe and the Angel of Death, who strikes a bargain with Nuada.
 Rupert Evans's Agent Myers would also have returned.
 The story climaxed at the new B.P.R.D. headquarters, with the return of Rasputin's summoning gauntlet.
 Universal wanted to proceed with the project, but it emerged that del Toro's Hellboy 3 was still a possibility, so Silverlance was shelved.
 In 2015, Briggs received another call from Universal, saying that Hellboy 3 had been cancelled and asking him and Mason to return for a reworked Silverlance, with producers del Toro and Lawrence Gordon involved.
 The caveat was that Hellboy could not appear, but the writers managed to get the character a cameo appearance at the climax.
 If successful, the film would have launched a From the Files of the B.P.R.D. spin-off series.
 In May 2017, Briggs affirmed that, with the announcement of the Hellboy reboot, the Silverlance project was dead.

 Hellboy: The Phantom Claw film

 A third animated Hellboy film, The Phantom Claw, was planned.
 Tad Stones, writer of Hellboy: Sword of Storms and Hellboy: Blood and Iron, said the film would have starred Lobster Johnson and have some familiar characters.
 The film was ultimately canceled.

 Black Hammer

 Black Hammer film

 In 2018, Legendary Entertainment signed a film deal with Dark Horse, which included a Black Hammer film.
-As of 2023 there have been no further announcements.

 Black Hammer TV series

 In 2018, Legendary also signed a TV deal with Dark Horse for a Black Hammer television series.
-There have been no further announcements.